hivehand/util/README.md

 color is given, it defaults to white.
 Specify a time in the future and it will wait until then to flash.

-## bud
+## bur

-Short for "brew update descriptions".
-It takes the output of `brew update` and generates an HTML document consisting of one or more two-column tables: each cell in the the left column contains a package name, linked to its home page, while each cell in the right column contains the corresponding description.
+Short for "brew update report".
+It takes the output of `brew update` and generates an HTML document consisting of a two-column table: each cell in the the left column contains a package name, linked to its home page, while each cell in the right column contains the corresponding description.
+Already-installed formulae are flagged with brew-style green check marks; renamed formulae are preceded by their previous name and an arrow.

 ## dl